szczurek-lab/seqme/README.md

 source $HOME/.$(basename $SHELL)rc
 pip install uv
 ```
-The above commands automatically append `eport PATH=...` to `.bashrc` or `.zshrc` depending on your default shell.
+The above commands automatically append `export PATH=...` to `.bashrc` or `.zshrc` depending on your default shell.
 If you use different shell append the `export PATH=...` to the apropriate shell initialization script.

-### 2. Install dependencies:
+### 2. Install dependencies
 ```shell
 uv sync
 ```

-### 3. Activate the virtual environment:
+### 3. Activate the virtual environment
 ```shell
 source .venv/bin/activate
 ```